architect/arc.codes/src/shared/en/aws/guides-deps.md

 ## Bootstrapping an `.arc` project

-Starting from a fresh checkout you won't have any dependencies installed. `npm i` will install root node modules. `npx hydrate` is an `@architect/workflows` command that runs `npm i` within all the lamda functions.
+Starting from a fresh checkout you won't have any dependencies installed. `npm i` will install root node modules. `npx hydrate` runs `npm i` within all the lamda functions.

 ```bash
 npm i
 npx hydrate
 ```

-Now you can run the project locally with `npx sandbox`.
+Run the project locally with `npx sandbox`.

 ## Updating a `.arc` project